Ernesto Aquino

-Ernesto Noel Aquino Pérez (born October 16, 1975) is a former Honduran footballer.
+Ernesto Noel Aquino Pérez (born October 16, 1975) is a Honduran former footballer who played as a centre-back.

 Club career

 Aquino started his professional career with hometown club Victoria de la Ceiba but moved abroad to join Salvadoran side Atlético Balboa before the Apertura 2000 season.
 He has not left Salvadoran football since, playing for Once Municipal before moving to Isidro Metapán in 2008.